Celebrating the Legacy of Baruch S. Blumberg: A Century of Impact

 Dr. Baruch S. Blumberg, Nobel Laureate and proud Philadelphian, saved hundreds of millions of lives around the world.
 To commemorate what would be his 100th birthday, and to celebrate World Hepatitis Day, the American Philosophical Society and the Hepatitis B Foundation are organizing a community forum.
 Join us for an exploration of the real Philadelphia Story: how Dr. Blumberg and his team make groundbreaking scientific discoveries, and how Philadelphia has become the global center for hepatitis B research and public health.

-The livestream for this conference is available on our YouTube.
+The livestream for this conference is available on the APS YouTube Channel and will begin at 12:45pm.